 The authors of this book began their reigns with little knowledge of neighboring nations within Guatemala.
 Most had seldom left home.
 During their reigns, however, they visited many places, where they talked to other queens about their customs and values.
 Thus, each learned about the clothing, languages, patron saints, ceremonial foods, and traditions of her peers.
 Therefore, the women became collectively a United Nations.
 Together they viewed the magnificence of Guatemala’s natural and social landscapes, gained respect for each other’s cultures, and felt racial and ethnic barriers disappear.

 Reunion at Quivalá

 First in k’iche’, then Spanish, Marleny of Santa Cruz expressed empathy for the impoverished townspeople.
 Glenda of Patzité declared, “Water has a spirit.”
 Magdalena of San Juan Cotzal and Juana of Santa María Nebaj greeted the gathering in ixil and concluded in Spanish.
 Juana uplifted us all by proclaiming, “Anything’s possible!”

 Reflections of the Indigenous Queens

 The Mexican invaders who accompanied Pedro de Alvarado in 1524 called this bounteous land Quauhtlemallan, ‘the land of trees’.
 Many Guatemalan towns and places still bear the names of trees, although they are treeless.
 Garbage, plastic, dead animals, and human refuse clog our rivers, until rains wash them all to the sea.
 Trash lines the roadways.
 Cyanobacteria blooms in Lake Atitlán; and Lake Amatitlán is dead.
-The natural splendor of Guatemala sadly wanes.
+The natural splendor of Guatemala therefore sadly wanes.

 Indigenous cultures also face threats.
 They survived the Conquest, however: the Spanish Colony, President Ubico’s tyranny, the US-sponsored overthrow of President Árbenz, and the Guatemalan Civil War.
 I trust therefore that they will also survive computer-designed clothing, Facebook, cell phones, modern-day invasions by religious proselytizers and NGO’s, and governance by war criminals and comedians.